 There are some important lines on the spacetime diagram that radiate out from the origin (the point where position=0 and time=0, otherwise known as “Bob’s current position”):

-The lines at 45˚ away from the vertical (time) axis represent the path traced out by the light from Bob’s flashlight as it raced down the corridor to the left or right.
+- The lines at 45˚ away from the vertical (time) axis represent the path traced out by the light from Bob’s flashlight as he shines it to the left and right.

-Lines at smaller angles- much smaller angles- might represent Bob when he’s running to the left or the right.
+- Lines at much smaller angles could represent Bob when he’s running to the left or the right.

 Imagine Bob is standing at the origin of the spacetime diagram.
 His timelike future on the diagram looks like an inverted triangle.
 Its sides are physically defined by the path traced out by light (headed to the left or the right) that leaves Bob’s flashlight at time=0.
 Bob’s timelike past is an upright but otherwise identical triangle.
-His timelike past is physically defined by the path traced out by the light (from lamps set at regular intervals to the left and the right) that happened to hit Bob’s eyeballs at time=0.
+His timelike past is physically defined by the path traced out by the light from distant stars that happened to hit Bob’s eyeballs at time=0.

 So far, so good?
 Good.
 Here’s where it gets weird.

 According to relativity, every observer in the universe has to measure the speed of light (in vacuum) to be exactly the same speed regardless of the observer’s velocity.
 Although this may seem like an innocuous statement, it’s not hard to come up with a scenario where the consequences of this little rule can blow your mind.
-For instance, imagine Bob is in a spaceship traveling away from Alice at half the speed of light and shines a flashlight back towards her.
-He measures the speed of the light leaving his flashlight to be the speed of light- a sensible result.
-But consider this: when the light from Bob’s flashlight reaches Alice and she measures its speed, what speed will she measure?
-Most people (myself included) want to say that Alice’s measured speed will be “missing” the relative velocity that Bob had- that her measurement will reveal the light to be traveling at half the normal speed of light.
-This sensible, intuitive answer is simply wrong; she measures the light to be traveling at exactly light speed.
+For instance, imagine Bob is in a spaceship traveling away from Alice at half the speed of light when she shines a flashlight at him.
+Alice measures the speed of the light leaving her flashlight to be the speed of light- a sensible result.
+But consider this: when the light from Alice’s flashlight reaches Bob and he measures its speed, what speed will he measure?
+Most people (myself included) want to say that Bob’s measured speed will be “missing” his relative velocity- that his measurement will reveal the light to be traveling at half the normal speed of light.
+This sensible, intuitive answer is simply wrong; he measures the light to be traveling at exactly light speed.
 How is it possible that both Alice and Bob measure exactly the same speed of light in this situation?